 These have the reel on top of the rod, and the reel has a few different components.
 First, it has an exposed bail and usually some sort of leveling system that helps the line set easily on the spool.

-There is an article about when does fishing open in idaho, please watch it together.
-If you have any questions, remember to reply.
+This is an article about when do you need a fishing license in mn.
+Let’s watch it together.
+If you have any questions, please reply with your thoughts and ideas.